 Eye discharge is common in newborns and typically occurs due to a blocked tear duct.
 This is often treatable at home, but additional symptoms such as a yellow eye discharge require medical attention.

 Eye discharge is typically harmless and self-resolving.
 However, discharge that occurs alongside other symptoms in the eye area, such as swelling or tenderness, could indicate an infection or another eye problem.
 A parent or caregiver of a newborn with these symptoms will need to consult a doctor.

-In this article, we discuss whether eye discharge is normal and explain how to treat it at home.
-We also cover medical treatment, other causes, complications, and when to see a doctor.
+This article discusses how common eye discharge is and explains how to treat it at home.
+We also cover medical treatment, other causes, complications, and when to contact a doctor.